Dysbiosis

 Why the term is hard to pin down

 There is no single definition of dysbiosis that all researchers agree on.
-The British Society of Gastroenterology and the International Scientific Association for Probiotics and Prebiotics (ISAPP) both note that dysbiosis is best thought of as a description rather than a diagnosis.
+Reviews of the concept note that no consensus conference has agreed a definition of dysbiosis, so it is best thought of as a description rather than a diagnosis.
 It captures the observation that a microbiome looks different from a typical healthy one, but the boundary between healthy variation and pathological imbalance is blurry.

 What dysbiosis usually looks like